-As an integrated agency, we are often called in to clean up the mess when media or PPC vendors place a university’s entire digital effectiveness at risk by spreading their budgets over the millions of places the ad could show up to the tune of $40 per program or per day.
+As an integrated agency, we are often called in to clean up the mess when media or PPC vendors place a university’s entire digital effectiveness at risk.
+This usually happens for one of two reasons, true PPC fraud, usually occurring when a media vendor is not even aware of the endemic media fraud occurring at the source of placement.
+The second predominantly occurs because of spreading their budgets over the millions of places the ad could show up to the tune of $40 per program or per day.

 We usually find the challenge is the use and understanding of the automation tools by those who just the read the blog, watch the videos, or take the two-week class.
 Become the learning expert, is exactly what Google and any media platforms or representatives of a single channel are designed to entice.
 When we apply the common sense after we wipe away all the SEM buzzwords, of course this type of strategy runs out of ads or is serving up your keyword triggers by 7:30 AM in the morning.
 Think about it: What percentage of the market of your best prospects can be reached between 7:30 AM and 7:32 AM?
 And all your allocated PPC money for the next 24 hours is exhausted and your ads or keywords are not served for the next 23 hours and 58 minutes.
 This is not scalable day after day.